-- Details of all of the children in the school who have an asthmatic condition are contained in the Emergency Medical Conditions/Food Intolerances Register which is located in all First Aid Books and in every classroom. - Inhalers are kept with the child in a clearly labelled classroom cupboard. - The use of inhalers are supervised and recorded by the office staff [Mrs Spoor, Mrs Shailer, Mrs Tilley, Mrs Bishop] in the first instant and a qualified first aider if the office staff are not available. - All staff should be aware of the location of each child's inhaler. - On school trips the designated first aider is responsible for supervising the use of the inhaler. - In the event a child's own asthma pump is not available or is unusable the child will use one of the schools Emergency Salbutamol Inhaler's if the child's parent has singed the relevant consent form.
-[See also Asthma Policy]. - The Asthma Medical Log should be completed by the person dealing with the child after every use.
+- Details of all of the children in the school who have an asthmatic condition are contained in the Emergency Medical Conditions/Food Intolerances Register which is located in all First Aid Books and in every classroom. - Inhalers are kept with the child in a clearly labelled classroom cupboard. - The use of inhalers are supervised and recorded by the office staff [Mrs Spoor, Mr Smith, Mrs Tilley, Mrs Bishop] in the first instant and a qualified first aider if the office staff are not available. - All staff should be aware of the location of each child's inhaler. - On school trips the designated first aider is responsible for supervising the use of the inhaler. - In the event a child's own asthma pump is not available or is unusable the child will use one of the schools Emergency Salbutamol Inhaler's if the child's parent has signed the relevant consent form.
+[See also Asthma Policy]. - The Asthma Medical Log should be completed by the person dealing with the child after every use. - Parent's must sign to consent to the school supervising the pupil use of an asthma pump and bring in their child's Asthma Action Plan supplied by a medical practitioner.